-Plexiglas (acrylic) window glazing, the lower cost glazing option, is usually installed over special magnetized frames and is held in place by magnetic strip attached to the edges of the acrylic glazing.
-This type of additional window is easy to remove for cleaning or ventilation and yet it provides air tight seal.
+Plexiglas (acrylic) window glazing, the lower-cost option, is usually installed over special magnetized frames and is held in place by a magnetic strip attached to the edges of the acrylic glazing.
+This type of additional window is easy to remove for cleaning or ventilation and provides an air-tight seal.

 - Laminated glass windows

 Laminated glass window glazing is the best and most expensive solution.
-In most installations this window is more aesthetically pleasing than acrylic and provide the best sound reduction.
+This window is more aesthetically pleasing than the acrylic in most installations and provides the best sound reduction.
 The window is made from laminated glass in aluminum frames.
-It can be made to open to match the exiting window for ventilation.
+It can be made to open to match the existing window for ventilation.

-Typical windows, besides being the weakest part of a building envelope from acoustical standpoint, are also usually the weakest part of a building for heat insulation.
-Therefore, if you install any of the sound reduction options described here your also significantly improve thermal insulation of windows, saving money on heating and cooling bills.
+Typical windows, besides being the weakest part of a building envelope from an acoustical standpoint, are also usually the weakest part of a building for heat insulation.
+Therefore, if you install any of the sound reduction options described here, you also significantly improve the thermal insulation of windows, saving money on heating and cooling bills.

 Master Handbook of Acoustics by F.A.
 Everest and K.C.
 Pohlmann, Sixth Edition, McGraw Hill 2015, page 363